-As the move to becoming GDPR compliant is being undertaken, it is imperative that your organization truly understand what these new privacy regulations include at a device level and how it will impact your IT business operations.
-The new security and privacy directives are meant to cover the entire life-cycle of the data under your management, too often the overlooked step in that process is the final stage of asset disposition.
+As your organization moves to GDPR compliance, it is imperative that you truly understand what these new privacy regulations include at a device level and how it will impact your IT business operations.
+The new security and privacy directives are meant to cover the entire lifecycle of the data under your management, but too often the final stage of asset disposition is overlooked.
 Frequently to save money or time, an IT department will choose to simply delete data from old devices, then contract with a disposal company to remove the devices.
 However, the process is much more complicated than that and deleting or re-formatting a device does not provide adequate protection.
 Every piece of your IT equipment, from computers and drives to phones and printers can house private information subject to GDPR standards.
 Understanding that decommissioned devices have the potential of being vulnerable to hacking even after they have been wiped means device security extends to the final level of device management and can play a key role in staying compliant.

 You might be asking: How is ITAD different than the way my company currently handles our device disposal?
 That is where true ITAD partners can be invaluable to your business IT processes.
 Certified and experienced ITAD providers safely dispose of IT assets using highly specific processes that can include proprietary protection programs, multi-level verification steps, detailed audit trails, and focused, secure asset disposal methods to reduce e-waste.
 Be sure that you choose to enter into a contract with an ITAD provider who is completely open about their services; also, work with them to assure that they have a clear understanding of your business IT needs.
 Any regulations or guides that are specific to your industry vertical or your enterprise policy should be part of the initial conversation with potential vendor partners.
 If they can’t offer the full suite of service that you are looking for, the vendor should be up-front and transparent about any 3rd party contractors that they use as partners for necessary work in any area of asset end-of-life.